-8.0 REVIEW STATUS
+9.0 REVIEW STATUS

-- 8.1 Teachers are placed on review status if they receive two ratings that are not satisfactory while participating in NTIP. - 8.2 When a teacher is placed on review, the principal must monitor the teacher's performance, consult regularly with the supervisory officer regarding the teacher's performance, identify steps that can be taken to improve performance, and give the teacher feedback and recommendations to implement. - 8.3 If a third appraisal results in a rating of Satisfactory, the teacher immediately ceases to be on review.

-- 8.4 The principal must notify the teacher in writing of that fact and provide a copy of the signed summative report with its notice of the latest appraisal rating. - 8.5 A teacher who receives an Unsatisfactory rating upon the completion of the third appraisal, they may be recommended for termination and the Ontario College of Teachers will be notified accordingly.
+- 9.1 Teachers are placed on review status when they received two consecutive Unsatisfactory performance appraisal ratings. - 9.2 When a teacher is placed on review, the principal must monitor the teacher's performance, consult regularly with the supervisory officer regarding the teacher's performance, identify steps that can be taken to improve performance, and give the teacher feedback and recommendations to implement. - 9.3 When a teacher is place on review status, the principal must conduct a performance appraisal within a period of 120 school days that begins with the day on which the teacher is advised that they are on review status. - 9.4 If this performance appraisal results in a Satisfactory rating, the teacher immediately ceases to be on review status. - 9.5 The principal must advise the teacher in writing of that fact and provide a copy of the signed summative report with its notice of the latest appraisal rating. - 9.6 If this appraisal results in an Unsatisfactory rating, the teacher's employment may be terminated.

-9.0 TERMINATING A TEACHER'S EMPLOYMENT
+10.0 TERMINATING A TEACHER'S EMPLOYMENT

-- 9.1 If the performance appraisal conducted while a teacher is on review status results in an Unsatisfactory rating, the principal must promptly send a written recommendation to the director of education that the teacher's employment be terminated. - 9.2 The written recommendation must be accompanied by written reasons for the recommendation and copies of all performance appraisal documents and all documents relied on in conducting the performance appraisals. - 9.3 All legislative and regularly requirements will be followed when terminating a teacher's employment with the board.
+- 10.1 If the performance appraisal conducted while a teacher is on review status results in an Unsatisfactory rating, the principal must promptly send a written recommendation to the director of education that the teacher's employment be terminated. - 10.2 The written recommendation must be accompanied by written reasons for the recommendation and copies of all performance appraisal documents and all documents relied on in conducting the performance appraisals. - 10.3 All legislative and regularly requirements will be followed when terminating a teacher's employment with the board.

-10.0 DOCUMENTATION REQUIREMENTS
+11.0 DOCUMENTATION REQUIREMENTS

-10.1 Record Keeping
+11.1 Record Keeping